Applying small kitchen decorating ideas to your tiny space will help it show better on the real estate market.

 Remove or open up a section of a wall separating the kitchen from an adjoining room.
 It won't increase the size of the kitchen, but will bring in more light and extend sight lines.

-Simply removing a door can feel more roomy.
+Simply removing a door can make a small space appear more roomier.
 Or, replace a regular door with a pocket door.

 Remove a door and widen the door frame to increase the sense of space.

 Avoid scattering small rugs around a tiny kitchen.
 It'll look cluttered and chopped up.

 Create a long path that the eye can glide along without interruption by painting wide horizontal stripes, oversized diamonds, or other elongated geometric patterns on the floor.
 This will "visually" widen the room.
 I don’t recommend painting the hardwood floors before selling your house, though, unless the color change is very subtle.

 An alternative to painting stripes is to place a long striped runner on the floor.
 Remember the warning about wearing horizontal stripes?
 That works for floors too!